 In the event Eagle obtains any mixed-use products or services on a soft-dollar basis, Eagle will make a reasonable allocation of the cost between that portion which is eligible as research or brokerage services and that portion which is not qualified.
 The portion eligible as research or other brokerage services will be paid for with discretionary client commissions.
 The portion not eligible under Section 28(e) of the Securities Exchange Act of 1934 safe harbor, e.g., computer hardware, accounting systems, etc., will be paid for with Eagle's own funds.
 Eagle will be subject to a conflict of interest in terms of determining any portion to be paid for with Eagle's own funds.
-Including as it related to seeking to mitigate this conflict, Eagle periodically reviews the firm's soft-dollar arrangements, budget, and allocations and monitors the firm's brokerage policy.
+Including as it relates to seeking to mitigate this conflict, Eagle periodically reviews the firm's soft-dollar arrangements, budget, and allocations and monitors the firm's brokerage policy.

-If a client or prospective client of Eagle has no established relationship with a broker or brokerage firm, the Eagle trader will make the decision about which trading firm to use to execute a particular trade.
-The Eagle trader works from a pre-approved list of brokers.
+If a Separate Account Client or prospective Separate Account Client of Eagle has no established relationship with a broker or brokerage firm, the Eagle trader will make the decision about which trading firm to use to execute a particular trade.
+The Eagle trader works from a pre-approved list of brokers (which sets out those brokers approved for use by Non-ETF clients).

-This list of brokers is compiled after receiving input from the Eagle trader, the portfolio manager and analysts.
+This list of brokers is compiled after receiving input, as applicable, from the Eagle trader and other internal parties, the portfolio manager and analysts.
 This list contains information regarding, among other things, the quality of the research and the responsiveness of the broker to requests for information, the assistance of the sell-side trader in securing the best price execution, and the promptness and accuracy of the broker's back office operations.